mdfabbro/freertos_for_tests/demos/gtest/leak_detection/README.md

 # GTest | Leak Detector

-This test demonstrates how to run a minimal FreeRTOS task that performs a simple operation, while using `LeakDetector` to check for memory leaks.
+This test demonstrates how to run a minimal FreeRTOS task that performs a simple operation, while using `LeakDetectors` to check for memory leaks.

 ## To Build